Ofisare/VRCompanion/scripts/user_profiles/README.md

  - `Action()` if you just need an empty action doing nothing except haptics

+ - Key Actions:
    - `KeyQuickPress(Key.A)` or `KeyQuickPress([Key.Shift, Key.A])`: to press a single button/multiple buttons when entering a gesture
    - `KeyPress(Key.A)` or `KeyPress([Key.Shift, Key.A])`: to hold down a single button/multiple buttons while within a gesture and releasing them when leaving the gesture (voice commands hold for a fixed duration)
    - `KeyToggle(Key.A)` or `KeyToggle([Key.Shift, Key.A])`: to press a single button/multiple buttons when entering a gesture and pressing it again when leaving it (voice commands only press it once and are thus equal to KeyQuickPress)
    - `KeySwitchState(Key.A)` or `KeySwitchState([Key.Shift, Key.A])`: to press and hold down a button/multiple buttons when entering until entering the gesture again.
    - `KeySetState(Key.A, True)` or `KeySwitchState([Key.Shift, Key.A], False)`: to set the state of the given keys to pressed (True) or releasd (False)

+ - Mouse Actions: (valid parameters: 0. left 1: right, 2: middle mouse button, -1: for scroll down, and -2: for scroll up)
    - `MouseQuickPress(0)`: to press a single button when entering a gesture
    - `MousePress(0)`: to hold down a mouse button while within a gesture and releasing it when leaving the gesture (voice commands hold for a fixed duration)
    - `MouseToggle(0)`: to press a single button when entering a gesture and pressing it again when leaving it (voice commands only press it once and are thus equal to MouseQuickPress)
    - `MouseSwitchState(0)`: to press and hold down a button when entering until entering the gesture again.
-As for `Key*` you can also multiple mouse buttons

-       0. left 1: right, 2: middle mouse button, -1: for scroll down, and -2: for scroll up

    - `MouseSetState(0, True)`: to set the state of the given mouse button to pressed (`True`) or releasd (`False`)

+ - Gamepad Actions: (To use a **gamepad action**, you have to first initialize the gamepade controller with `vrToGamepad.setController(VigemController.XBoxController)`)
    - `GamepadQuickPress(VigemButton.A)` or `GamepadQuickPress([VigemButton.A, VigemButton.X])`: to press a single button/multiple buttons when entering a gesture
    - `GamepadPress(VigemButton.A)` or `GamepadPress([VigemButton.Shift, VigemButton.A])`: to hold down a single button/multiple buttons while within a gesture and releasing them when leaving the gesture *(voice commands hold for a fixed duration)*
    - `GamepadToggle(VigemButton.A)` or `KeyToggle([VigemButton.X, VigemButton.A])`: to press a single button/multiple buttons when entering a gesture and pressing it again when leaving it (voice commands only press it once and are thus equal to GamepadQuickPress)
    - `GamepadSwitchState(VigemButton.A)`: to press and hold down a button when entering until entering the gesture again.

-    To use a **gamepad action**, you have to first initialize the gamepade controller with `vrToGamepad.setController(VigemController.XBoxController)`.
+   - `GamepadSetState(VigemButton.A, True)`: to set the state of the given button to pressed (`True`) or releasd (`False`)

+ - Inventory Actions
    - `InventorySelect(inventory, item)`: activates the given inventory item (numeric index)
    - `InventoryReplace(inventory, newItem)`: replaces the current item of inventory with the newItem (used for more dynamic inventories such as DeusEx or L4D)

  - `MultiAction([action1, action2])`: if you want to perform multiple actions at the same time (not required to press multiple buttons)